johnmberger/covid-tracker/README.md

 ![github pages](https://github.com/johnmberger/covid-tracker/workflows/github%20pages/badge.svg)

-A simple little web dashboard that tracks the coronavirus cases in the USA
+A simple little web dashboard that tracks the coronavirus cases in the USA.